Hurricane Delta shuts most U.S. offshore oil output in 15 years

 Royal Dutch Shell Plc said it would continue operating its refineries in Convent, Geismar and Norco, Louisiana, through the storm.

-Reporting by Gary McWilliams; Editing by Ana Nicolaci da Costa and Chizu Nomiyama
+Reporting by Gary McWilliams and Erwin Seba; Editing by Ana Nicolaci da Costa, Chizu Nomiyama and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.